YAMAHAH/bpm-engine/README.md

 const history = new History();

-const bpm = new BPMEngine({ plugins: [history] });
+const engine = new BPMEngine({ plugins: [history] });
 ```

-The above plugin will push executed elements' id's into an array, which serves as some kind of log.
+The above plugin will push executed element's id's into an array, which serves as some kind of log.

 ##### Plugin methods